Justine1010/Justine1010/README.md

 - RetailSensai:  Predict future sales trends and optimize inventory levels to minimize stockouts and overstock situations.
 - Customer-segmentation-analysis-product-recommender-system:  Identify distinct customer segments and their behavior patterns to enhance marketing strategies and customer experience.
 - Bayesian-cost-optimization:  Identify inefficiencies in operational processes and recommend improvements to reduce costs and enhance productivity.
+- Stock Trading Prediction: Accurate predictions can help investors and traders make informed decisions about buying or selling stocks.
+By analyzing historical data, market trends, and other relevant factors, predictions can provide insights into potential price movements and help traders make profitable trades.
+- Football Outcome Prediction: Football is the KING sports of the world, it attracts humanity and predicting the result is one of the trending in betting.

 ## Contact Me